chrisgahlert/gradle-dcompose-plugin/README.md

 # Multi-project support

-The default syntax for referencing containers within a project is to reference them with their name like ```dcompose.myContainer```.
-In order to also support Multi-project setups, there is another syntax: ```dcompose.container(':project:myContainer')```.
-This allows to reference a container from another project. _FYI: Although this looks like a Gradle task path it is actually referencing a container within that project._
+The default syntax for referencing services within a project is to reference them with their name like ```dcompose.myService```.
+In order to also support Multi-project setups, there is another syntax: ```dcompose.service(':project:myService')```.
+This allows to reference a service from another project. _FYI: Although this looks like a Gradle task path it is actually referencing a service within that project._

 ```gradle
 project(':prjA') {